 The Legacy Card Show is returning to Austin in April 2026 with another local hobby meetup built around in-person browsing, casual deal-making, and a collector-friendly atmosphere.
 For anyone who enjoys walking vendor tables, checking cards in hand, and seeing a mix of inventory without the scale of a huge convention, this looks like another approachable stop on the Austin card show calendar.

-Set at the Courtyard by Marriott on Stonelake Boulevard, the event appears to follow the same local hotel-show format as the March edition.
+Set at the Courtyard by Marriott on Stonelake Boulevard in North Austin, the event continues the same local hotel-show format as the March edition.
 That usually means a more relaxed room, an easier pace, and a setup that works well for collectors who want to browse sports cards, Pokémon cards, and other mixed collectibles in a straightforward, no-frills setting.

 A Full Day of Cards & Collectibles